Mizuho Kataoka

-Career
+Early career

 She started playing rugby in high school.
 After graduating from Shiba Commercial High School in 2013, she entered Nippon Sport Science University.
 In 2015, she was appointed captain of the women's team at Nippon Sport Science University.

+Rugby career

-She competed at the 2014 Asia Rugby Women's Championship, 2016 Asia Rugby Women's Championship, and 2017 Asia Rugby Women's Championship.
+She competed at the 2014, 2016, and the 2017 Asia Rugby Championship's.
+In 2017, she was named in Japan's squad for the Rugby World Cup in Ireland.

+In 2023, Kataoka had a stint with the Auckland Storm in the Farah Palmer Cup competition.